 Juniper trees and shrubs are in the genus Juniperus in the cypress (Cupressaceae) family.
 These evergreen conifers feature leaves that can either be like needles or scales, and most of the species change from needle form to scale form as they mature.
 Most junipers offer at least some level of drought resistance.

 Many of the common names include the word cedar, though true cedars belong to the genus Cedrus.

 The alligator juniper is named for its distinctive bark that resembles the rough, checkered skin of an alligator.
 This species can either be a shrub or tree depending on the growing location and conditions.

-- Scientific Name: Juniperus deppeana.
+- Botanical Name: Juniperus deppeana.
 Synonyms are Juniperus mexicana and Juniperus pachyphloea.

 - Other Common Names: Checkerbark juniper, oak-barked juniper, thick-barked juniper, western juniper, mountain cedar

-- Native to: Mexico and the Southwestern United States
+- Native Area: Mexico and the Southwestern United States

 This juniper is usually found as a large shrub in the Southwest, though it can sometimes grow to be a medium-sized tree in the wild.
 It features scale-like leaves and reddish-brown cones.